WHEEL KNOWLEDGE IN THE 21st CENTURY

 Sixty Minutes TV Show pundit, the late Andy Rooney in one of his tiresome, irrelevant televised diatribes.
 1992).

 Despite irresponsible views by public figures such as the late Mr. Rooney, my Ancestors possessed an enlightened consciousness that rested in the spiritual power contained in the highest and best of each of them.

 "Spiritualism is the highest form of political and social consciousness.
 Native people are among the last surviving teachers of this kind of enlightened experience."
 (Haudenosaunne address to the western world, Geneva, 1977).

-On the Pacific Northwest Coast where I am from, it started with Adaax (Stories or True Telling), when during Yaawk (Feast Season) elaborate oral narratives and dance dramas depicted our cultural history and knowledge.
+On the Pacific Northwest Coast where I am from, it started with Adaax (Stories or True Telling), when during Yaawk (Feast Season) elaborate oral narratives and dance dramas depicting our cultural history and knowledge were told.
 In a pan-Native sense, our Ancestors closely studied the natural world, becoming familiar with animal behaviour, plant medicine, darkness and light, the changing tides, and all other forms of nature.
 We treated each living being as a sacred and equal member of the living world; hence all living beings were referred to as People, given human attributes, souls and spiritual responsibilities.
-It was inconceivable for the tribes to view themselves as separate or above the natural and supernatural worlds; it was this vast and profound knowledge that sustain us, and we flourished for thousands and thousands of years.
+It was inconceivable for the tribes to view themselves as separate or above the natural and supernatural worlds; it was this vast and profound knowledge that sustained us, and we flourished for thousands and thousands of years.

 MEDICINE WHEEL AND SYMBOLS

 MEDICINE WHEEL - A UNIVERSAL SYMBOL

 The knowledge mirrors life; it sometimes requires courage to look and really see what is being reflected back because some experiences are painful, while others joyful and reflective.
 However, it is ultimately facing it all that creates a whole person.